Mediterranean Editors and Translators

 Mediterranean Editors and Translators (MET) is a non-profit, interdisciplinary association for language professionals who work mainly with or into English within the Mediterranean area.
 The association's members include translators, authors' editors, copy editors, writing and presentation coaches, teachers of academic writing, applied linguists, interpreters, professional writers and more.
 MET offers training workshops, an annual conference, networking and other opportunities of continuing professional development for its members.
-The activities of the association are guided by six objectives, summarized as follows:
+The activities of the association are guided by six objectives, as set out in its charter and summarized as follows: